 A diagnosis of Lennox-Gastaut syndrome is usually made based upon a thorough clinical evaluation, a detailed patient history and a complete physical and neurological evaluation including advanced imaging techniques, such as electroencephalography (EEG) and magnetic resonance imaging (MRI).
 During an EEG, the brain's electrical impulses are recorded.
 In individuals with LGS, such EEG testing typically reveals the distinctive brain wave pattern (slow [1.5- to 2.5-Hz] spike-and-wave pattern).
 During a MRI scan, three-dimensional images are produced that reflect the brain's anatomy; such scanning helps physicians examine brain structure and potentially locate the cause of the seizure activity.

 No specific therapy for Lennox-Gastaut syndrome is effective in all cases and the disorder has proven particularly resistant to most therapeutic options.
-The three main forms of treatment of Lennox-Gastaut syndrome are anti-epileptic drugs (AEDs), the ketogenic diet or surgery (VNS therapy or corpus callosotomy).
+The three main forms of treatment of Lennox-Gastaut syndrome are anti-epileptic drugs (AEDs), dietary therapy (typically the ketogenic diet) or surgery (VNS therapy or corpus callosotomy).